Afghan envoys marooned abroad after Taliban's sudden return

-The movement, which swiftly ousted Afghanistan's Western-backed government on Aug.
+The Islamist militant movement, which swiftly ousted Afghanistan's Western-backed government on Aug.
 15, said on Tuesday that it had sent messages to all of its embassies telling diplomats to continue their work.

 But eight embassy staff who spoke to Reuters on condition of anonymity, in countries including Canada, Germany and Japan, described dysfunction and despair at their missions.